JuliaNowakowska/london_weather/README.md

 ## Database handler

 In order to extract the data and use it later on in the dashboard, I designed a Database handler class, which covers connections and queries.
+It includes:
+- connect method, which establishes a connection with the database,
+- read_sql() - reads and returns the contents of an SQL file,
+- query() - executes an SQL query from a provided file and returns the result,
+- close method, which closes the database connection.

 ## Dashboard